oqolarte/oblong/content/project/site.md

 ### Using Hugo

 There are a lot of tutorials online on how to start a blog using Hugo.
-A lot of them, if you follow to the letter, will set you up a nice content management system (CMS, a fancier term for blog).
+A lot of them, if you follow to the letter, will set you up a nice content management system (CMS, a fancier, more technical term for blog).
 But many of these tutorials are naturally targetted to beginners who just want to get something up already, and not go through hours of laboriously reading through the documentation.

 What if you want something that isn't pre-fabricated, some template that can't be found in the [Themes](https://themes.gohugo.io), a theme that speaks your personality?